CS222-UIUC/course-project-team-burg3r/backend/README.md

 3. Example schedule output

 Function was given 5 total courses, 3 of which were required, and 4 total required sections (2 lectures, 2 lab-discussions).
 Constraints on course times were also provided.
-Preferences were 05:00 to 20:00, with a 00:10 padding between courses.
-Blocked out times were MWF from 07:00 to 08:00 It generated 9 possible schedules and here is one example:
+Preferences were from 05:00 to 20:00 with a 00:10 padding between courses.
+Blocked out times were MWF from 07:00 to 08:00.
+It generated 9 possible schedules and here is one example:

 ```json
 [